fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 You can control configurations to events, the testnet, and the mainnet in one working directory- depending on which one you want to synchronize and use.
 The CLI is not limiting your capabilities of running the client manually- as all flags and configurations can be passed down to the services.

+##### Supported Platforms

+The LUKSO CLI is officially supported on Mac, Ubuntu, and Debian with the following architectures:

+- `x86`/`x86_64`: Intel and AMD Processors
+- `ARM`/`aarch64`: Single-Board Computers as M1 or Raspberry

+> The experience might differ with other setups or versions of these operating systems.

 In the background, the blockchain clients run directly on the operating system, i.e., in the user directory `/usr/local/` of the Ubuntu Server installation.

 > Please see the [Docker Setup](./13-docker-setup.md) guide if you want to run multiple networks simultaneously or need to have your application separated from the rest of the service running on your node machine.